denten-books/plain-text/5-chapter.md

 ais that human-computer interaction as a field has its roots there.
 People who design software view their work as cognitive extension.

-[^ln4-halbwachs]: To this one may add the related by still parallel intellectual genealogy that passes through Henri Bergson, Émile Durkheim, and Maurice Halbwachs to develop the related concept of "collective memory," so influential now in the field of cultural memory studies.

-[^ln4-stein]: Translations are mine throughout, referenced were appropriate with @kalmar_volkerpsychologie_1987.
-See also @danziger_origins_1983 and
-@diriwachter_volkerpsychologie_2004.

-/home : User home directories (optional)
+/home : User home directories (optional) Purpose
-Purpose

 /home is a fairly standard concept, but it is clearly a site-specific filesystem.
 [9] The setup will differ from host to host.
 Therefore, no program should rely on this location.
-[10]
-Requirements
+[10] Requirements

 User specific configuration files for applications are stored in the user's home directory in a file that starts with the '.' character (a "dot file").
 If an application needs to create more than one dot file then they should be placed in a subdirectory with a name starting with a '.' character, (a "dot directory").
 In this case the configuration files should not start with the '.' character.
 [11]

+[^ln5-recursive]: See also @breuer_paradox_1993, 559-580.

+[^ln5-boring]: I suspect both would make for far more boring plays than the original.

+[^ln5-dupont]: All materials in this section come from an online archive of sound recording advertisements curated by the Museum of Magnetic Sound Recording [@museum_of_magnetic_sound_recording_time_2013].

+[^ln5-halbwachs]: To this one may add the related by still parallel intellectual genealogy that passes through Henri Bergson, Émile Durkheim, and Maurice Halbwachs to develop the related concept of "collective memory," so influential now in the field of cultural memory studies.

+[^ln5-stein]: Translations are mine throughout, referenced were appropriate with @kalmar_volkerpsychologie_1987.
+See also @danziger_origins_1983 and
+@diriwachter_volkerpsychologie_2004.

+### 5.8 Anarchive
 ### Works Cited